Skip to content

 Auto-Response Settings

-Auto-responses are automatically disabled when their end date has been reached.
+Auto-responses are automatically deactivated upon reaching their end date.

 Avoiding E-mail Loops